microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/02-UnitTesting.md

        - **Hint:** Add workspace details in config.json.
 You can download it from portal too.

 2. Write a Python snippet to validate that AdventureWorks data is indeed downloaded and extracted into Data folder.
 Do a preview of file count in the data folder.
 Additionally, you could also pick a csv file visualize the data.
+    - **Hint:** It is encouraged to leverage the Python Script task using the pipeline task manager in Azure DevOps

 ## Success criteria

 1. Count the number of csv files extracted into /Data folder locally using a Python script in Azure DevOps.

 2. Visualizing and exploring the data

 ## Learning resources